-- Tell any DMS staff member - Tell a parent - Use the Bullying Intervention Form found on the DMS website http://www.decorah.k12.ia.us/schools/decorah middle school - Use the Safe School Anonymous Reporting Form found on the DMS website (also on the individual grade pages): http://www.decorah.k12.ia.us/schools/decorah middle school
+- Tell any DMS staff member

+- Tell a parent

+- Use the Safe School Reporting Form found on the DMS website (filled out online) http://decorah.k12.ia.us/district/concern-incident-reporting/

 HEALTH SERVICES

 Each student must be e-registered with all health information entered.
 A copy will then be kept on file in the nurse's office.